Polaris Bike Pod Review

-In this Polaris Bike Pod review, we’ll take a look at the Polaris/OEM bike pods.
-I’ve chosen to combine Polaris Bike Pods and OEM Bike Pods into one review as they’re typically very, very similar.
+In this Polaris Bike Pod review, we'll take a look at the Polaris and OEM bike pods.
+I've chosen to combine a Polaris Bike Pod Review and OEM Bike Pod Review into one single review as they're typically very, very similar.
 In fact, from what I have seen, OEM pods are basically a copy of the Polaris, so combining them into one review makes sense.

 I’ve also owned both, and travelled with both, so am well placed to comment on them.